 During November 2022, the Company closed a non-brokered private placement consisting of 20,000,000 flow-through units ("FT Units") at \$0.05 each and 6,125,000 non-flow-through units ("NFT Units") at \$0.04 each for gross proceeds of \$1,245,000 (with \$200,000 being recognized as a liability for flow-through shares).
 Each FT Unit consists of one flow-through share and one-half of one non-flow-through common share purchase warrant in the capital of the Company.
-Each NFT Unit consists of one common share of the company.
-Each whole warrant exercisable into one common share of the Company for a period of three years from closing at an exercise price of \$0.075 per common share.
+Each NFT Unit consists of one common share one-half of one non-flow-through common share purchase warrant exercisable into one common share of the Company for a period of three years from closing at an exercise price of \$0.075 per common share.